xmos/xmath_walkthrough/doc/tutorial/intro.md

 ### Part 1 -- Floating-point

-The part implements the FIR filter using floating-point arithmetic.
+This part implements the FIR filter using floating-point arithmetic.
 Floating-point arithmetic is the easiest way to implement the digital filter because the application developer need not worry (much) about the dynamic range of variables and need not manually manage the book-keeping of exponents and